michaelniakas/my-flask-dashboard/README.md

 ### Filtering
 - For the `BDM` department, users can filter visualizations by `Status` and `Shortlist` values.

+### BERT Profile Similarities
+- The application includes an NLP feature that uses BERT to compute profile similarities.
+- This feature compares textual profiles to identify similarities and differences.

 ### Responsive Design
 - The application has a responsive design, ensuring it works well on different devices.